betiniakarandut/printf/README.md

 A team of two project.
 This project take us deeper on the printf statement in C language.
 It also promote team collaboration.

+It is supposed to test our knowledge of printf: custom, non custom formats and flags.

 # 0x11: C - printf
 For this project we wrote our own `printf` function.
 It is the first group project for [ALX-Holberton School].
 Our version of `printf` currently handles the following conversion specifiers: